 - IICCP has sponsored some 100 events at St. Francis College since its inauguration on March 6th, 1998 such as conferences, exhibits, symposium, lectures, and movies.

 - IICCP has sponsored preparation of the following edited volumes: The Family and Family Therapy in International Perspective (1998), Psychology in the Arab Countries (1998; an Arabic translation appeared in 2006), International Approaches to the Family and Family Therapy (1999), International Perspectives on Human Development (2000), It’s All About Relationships (2002), Migration: Immigration and Emigration in International Perspective(2003), Handbook of Culture, Therapy, and Healing (2004), Childhood and Adolescence: Cross-Cultural Applications and Perspective (2004), Families in Global Perspective (2005), Toward a Global Psychology: Theory, Research, Intervention, and Pedagogy (2007), Principles of Multicultural Counseling and Therapy (2008), Barack Obama in Hawai’i and Indonesia: The Making of a Global President (2011), Handbook of Counseling and Psychotherapy in an International Context (2013), The Global Obama: Crossroads of Leadership in the 21st Century.
-(2014), International Counseling Case Studies Handbook (2015), Pathfinders in International Psychology (2015), Childhood and Adolescence: Cross-Cultural Perspectives and Applications (2016), Internationalizing the Teaching of Psychology (2017), Women's Evolving Lives: Global and Psychosocial Perspectives (2017), Visions and Resources for International Psychology: 75 years of the International Council of Psychologists (2018), and Global Changes in Children's Lives (in press).
+(2014), International Counseling Case Studies Handbook (2015), Pathfinders in International Psychology (2015), Childhood and Adolescence: Cross-Cultural Perspectives and Applications (2016), Internationalizing the Teaching of Psychology (2017), Women's Evolving Lives: Global and Psychosocial Perspectives (2017), Visions and Resources for International Psychology: 75 years of the International Council of Psychologists (2018), and Global Changes in Children's Lives (2019).

 - IICCP is sponsoring an extensive research project entitled: From Adversity to Achievement: Chinese American Immigrant Youths in New York City.